Skip to main content

 Requirements management as a continuous element

-The requirements management stage is the continuous link between all methodology stages and the main enabler for governance and tracking EA domain documentation and development.
-Completing the roadmap does not signify completion of the methodology; it is a continuous practice.
+Managing EA requirements is the continuous thread that ties the methodology stages together, and the main enabler for governing and tracking how EA domains are documented and developed.
+Publishing and delivering the roadmap does not mark the end of the methodology.
+It is a continuous practice that keeps pace with the entity needs as they evolve.

 National Enterprise Architecture Methodology | NORA | SAHM